-On completion public health specialty training, Sophie took up her first Consultant in Public Health post with Bupa, where she was latterly the Head of Clinical & Cost Effectiveness.
-In 2016, she moved to Chelsea & Westminster NHS Foundation Trust Hospital (CWFT) in West London, becoming the first Public Health Consultant to be employed by the Trust and where she has been responsible for leading on a varied portfolio, for example: delivery of prevention CQUINs; development of hospital-based health improvement programmes; identifying opportunities for a health inequalities-reduction approach to service-recovery post COVID.
-Sophie is an experienced Educational Supervisor and secured CWFT's accreditation by Health Education England as a specialty training placement for Public Health Registrars.
-She is currently on secondment from CWFT to NHS England where she is the acting Deputy Director of Behaviour Change.
+On completing public health specialty training, Sophie took up her first Consultant post with Bupa, where she was latterly the Head of Clinical & Cost Effectiveness.
+In 2016, she moved to Chelsea & Westminster NHS Foundation Trust Hospital (CWFT) in West London, becoming the first Public Health Consultant to be employed by the Trust and where she has been responsible for leading on a varied portfolio ranging from the development of hospital-based health improvement programmes to identifying opportunities for equitable service-recovery post COVID.
+Sophie is an experienced Educational Supervisor and secured CWFT's accreditation as a specialty training placement for Public Health Registrars.
+In 2022, she was seconded to NHS England as the interim Deputy Director of Behaviour Change, before taking up the Directorship with West London in early 2023.

-Sophie has held Honorary appointments within the Department of Primary Care and Public Health at Imperial College since 2011.
-In January 2018, she was made Honorary Senior Lecturer, and in 2019 was appointed as the Implementation Lead for NIHR Applied Research Collaboration (ARC) North West London.
-Sophie's current research focus is applied public health, with particular interests including evaluation of: evidence-based practice in healthcare commissioning and provision, including assessments of impact or value; public health policies or healthcare public health programmes using routine or existing data; and clinical pathway quality improvement approaches, particularly where this could support reduction of health inequalities.
+Alongside her specialty role, Sophie has held Honorary appointments within the Department of Primary Care and Public Health at Imperial College since 2011.
+In January 2018, she was made Honorary Senior Lecturer, and was appointed to the ARC in 2019.
+Sophie's current research focus is applied public health, with particular interests including evaluation of: evidence-informed healthcare commissioning and provision, including assessments of impact or value; public health policies or healthcare public health programmes using routine or existing data; and clinical pathway quality improvement approaches, particularly where this could prevent ill-health and support reduction of health inequalities.

 Sophie holds degrees from: the University of Oxford; the Charité Medical School, Berlin; and Warwick Medical School.
 She is a Fellow of both the Faculty of Public Health, and The Royal Society for Public Health.